Ash Wednesday Brings A 'Welcome Honesty' To Discussions About Mortality

 In the early days of the church, people didn't need to be reminded of death.
 It was all around — these were the days of plagues, when many people didn't survive childhood.
 And Ash Wednesday was about repenting, for a special group of people called penitents.

-Tim O'Malley, who teaches at Notre Dame University, explains that penitents were those who had committed one of "the big sins" — murder, adultery, and apostasy.
+Tim O'Malley, who teaches at Notre Dame University, explains that penitents were those who had committed one of "the big sins" — murder, adultery and apostasy.
 During the season of Lent, these penitents were set aside from the congregation, fasting and atoning, and then welcomed back before Easter.

 Over time, the church developed more occasions to receive penance.
 And the worship around Ash Wednesday changed.